Aschenbach effect and circular orbits in static and spherically symmetric black hole backgrounds: Circular orbits and Aschenbach effect

 Second, the radius of a TCO is limited in several separated ranges in the radial distance.
 Positive energy (\ref{enan}) requires $f>0$ and $2f-rf'>0$.
 The former one is naturally satisfied outside the black hole horizon.
 Note that $f'<0$ shall lead to imaginary angular momentum for positive energy case.
 Thus a real $l$ requires both $f'>0$ and $2f-rf'>0$.
 Combining with them, we find that the radius of a TCO must simultaneously satisfy $f'>0$ and $2f-rf'>0$, which limits the existence of TCOs in several possible separated ranges in $r$.

 It was pointed out in Refs. \cite{Weia,Weib} that, for a fixed angular momentum $l$, the stable and unstable TCOs always come in pairs both in rotating and nonrotating black hole backgrounds if they exist.
 Moreover, the topological argument also suggests that the outermost and innermost ones are radial stable or unstable, respectively.
+In particular, for each pair TCOs, the stable one and unstable one can be connected or separated.
+For example, the stable and unstable TCOs for the Schwarzschild black hole is connected by the ISCO.
+However, if $f'<0$ at such points determined by $V_{\text{eff}}=V_{\text{eff}}'=V_{\text{eff}}''=0$, this pair of TCOs will be separated.
+Note that different pairs of TCOs are separated as expected from the second property referred above due to the existence of multiple photon spheres.

 There is another particular TCO, named as the static point \cite{Weic} with vanished angular momentum or angular velocity.
 Obviously, it requires $f'=0$, and the corresponding energy is $E=\sqrt{f}$ \cite{Weic,Lehebel}.